smartbit/labipa-rhcsa-rhce/errorlog.md

             --enablemkhomedir

-yum -y install nss-pam-ldapd  # without this package 'su - ldapuser1' fails
+  # without this package 'su - ldapuser1' fails
 # if you forgot, install nnss-pam-ldap and run authconfig again
 # no sssd installed, only ldap and krb5. kinit ldapuser1 & su - ldapuser1 succeed:
 authconfig  --update \